 CCM allows for routine maintenance of your patient’s health, giving you monthly information that you can use to adapt care plans, medications, and more.

-Studies have shown that CCM reduces the amount of office visits as patients better learn to manage their health and feel the monthly CCM calls are sufficient, increasing the efficiency of your practice.
+Studies have shown that CCM reduces the number of office visits as patients better learn to manage their health and feel the monthly CCM calls are sufficient, increasing the efficiency of your practice.

-The benefits of CCM for patients is clear.
+The benefits of CCM for patients are clear.
 Patients receive 24/7 access to a dedicated team of healthcare professionals who are invested in improving and maintaining their health.

 The patient also receives a unique, comprehensive care plan that supports physical, mental, cognitive, psycho-social, functional, and environmental (re)assessments, including an inventory of resources, with a focus on the chronic conditions being managed.

-By extension, the routine care the patient receives through CCM reduces the amount of office visits, ER visits, and hospitalizations, saving them time and money.
+By extension, the routine care the patient receives through CCM reduces the number of office visits, ER visits, and hospitalizations, saving them time and money.

 Perhaps the most obvious benefit to patients is that it makes them feel special, as the constant attention to their health and well-being is being managed around the clock.